Michaelcrowderjr1/Employee-Directory/README.md

 ## Description

-This a React app that lets the user view a list of employees, search for a specific employee, and sort the employees by either name, phone, email or DOB.
-When you search for an employee it will immediately give the user a result and clicking on the table header will sort the employees either in ascending or descending order.
+This application allows users view their entire employee directory at once so they have quick access to their information.
+Its React functionality lets the user view a list of employees, search for a specific employee, and sort the employees by either name, phone, email or DOB.
+When you search for an employee it will immediately give the user a result.

-This project had the following criteria:

-Utilizing this app, the user will be able to search and sort a list of employees.

 <p>&nbsp;<p>